MAJOR BERYL STEVENSON, WAAC

 OFFICE OF THE COMMANDING GENERAL

 Lt.
 Stevenson, B.S.

 Beryl Daley (nee Stevenson) passed away in Sydney on Australia Day, 26 January 2007.
-Beryl had always told her children that she was born on Australia Day and her children dutifully gave her presents on the 26th of January each year until it was discovered that she was actually born on 24 January, the day that Capt Cook first sailed into Botany Bay, before he then sailed up the coast to Port Jackson on the 26 January.
+Beryl had always told her children that she was born on Australia Day and her children dutifully gave her presents on the 26th of January each year until it was discovered that she was actually born on 24 January, the day that Captain Arthur Phillip first sailed into Botany Bay, before he then sailed up the coast to Port Jackson on the 26 January 1788.